-Join Cris Ippolite for an in-depth discussion in this video Donations example, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Donations example, part of FileMaker Pro: Relational Database Design.

 - So far we've learned about the basic relationship types…and how to model relationships between tables.…However, we've only looked at one use case,…but in this movie, we're gonna use a real world example…to apply what we've learned.…In review, data modeling breaks into three phases.…First, you Develop a List of entities, or Tables,…that belong in your data model.…Next, Determine and Diagram the…relationships between those tables.…And third, review the diagram for correctness…and consistency, and possibly revisit…steps one and two if necessary.…